 Privilege Purpose Add and manage Add or remove users, set privileges, and change preferences. users Important: Users who are assigned the Add/Manage Users privilege can create users and update privileges and preferences for any user.
 Only the superuser can remove this privilege from user accounts.
-Create new templates Save a design for a plate or analysis report as a template.
+Create new Save a design for a plate or analysis report as a template. templates Create inventories of kits, consumables, and reagents.
+Import APF files.
 View data files (created by other users) See run files that were created from runs executed by other users.
-Overwrite existing data file Save the file with a new file name.
-Files are always saved with the extension for the application you are using.
-For information, see Compatible File Types on page 48. name Note: Users without this permission can open files and perform analysis but cannot create a new file.
+Overwrite Save the file with a new file name.
+Files are always saved with the extension for the existing data file application you are using.
+For information, see Compatible File Types on page 45. name Note: Users without this permission can open files and perform analysis but cannot create a new file.
 System settings View logs, reprocess data with new calibration values, and change file locations.
 All users can view the file locations.
 Important: If your administrator selected the Preferred Locations checkbox in System Settings, individual user location preferences are overridden.
 Maintenance View the event log and the system data settings.
 Note: All users can reprocess data, view system folder settings, as well as the maintenance log and maintenance reports.
 System Data Move raw data from the computer to free up disk space.
 Access troubleshooting data.
-Manage Plate Cancel a run while it is in process on the QX600 Droplet Reader.
+Manage Plate Cancel a run while it is in process on the QX200 Droplet Reader.
+APF Privileges To use a preconfigured APF for runs, you can be assigned the following: Manage APFs, which provides all APF privileges when selected.
+Run APFs, which gives you the option to execute a run configured with an APF.
+Only Run APFs. which allows you to only execute runs configured with an APF.